tattle-made/kosh/CONTRIBUTING.md

 The very first thing you should do is be able to access Kosh and play around with it.
 There are two ways to do so

-- Request Access to our publicly hosted Kosh (link to the request access form)
+- [Request Access](https://docs.google.com/forms/d/e/1FAIpQLSfb248JGhHziFQ3YfE9CYYWkF5vb_zlUn1bpmbjpy8aVGbw7g/viewform) to our publicly hosted Kosh
-- Launch Kosh on your own machine (link to local-development.md)
+- Launch Kosh on your own machine (guide)[docs/development.md]

 ## Pair programming